roycetech/applescript-core/README-Full.md

 A framework and collection of libraries for for writing AppleScripts that utilizes re-usability of components.

-This README is a work in progress and I'm planning on creating a simpler shorter version in the near future.

 ## Project Description

 AppleScript Core is a collection of valuable and simple custom AppleScripts that allows you to write automation AppleScripts faster and more efficiently than ever.
 It provides a variety of ready-to-use script libraries, libraries that provide essential functionalities that you can use in your scripts.
 It provides application wrapper scripts that can be used to interact with the supported applications.